zdellaert/LaserCoral/code/RNA-seq-bioinf.md

 Okay!
 So this trimming definitely removed the adapter sequences, and the QC data reflect that, but there are still oligo and primer sequences in the reads.

+## Trimming oligo and primer sequences from adapter-trimmed reads

 1. Oligo Sequences
    1. NEBNext Template Switching Oligo: 5 ́-GCTAATCATTGCAAGCAGTGGTATCAACGCAGAGTACATrGrGrG-3 ́
    2. NEBNext Single Cell RT Primer Mix: 5 ́-AAGCAGTGGTATCAACGCAGAGTACTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTV-3 ́